 In case you missed these posts the past week (Nov 9th to Nov 13th) I have compiled the Top 5 Most shared/engaged articles on the web about how to optimize your LinkedIn Profile.

-- In case you are wondering how to save your LinkedIn profile as a PDF document, then this article is for you.
+- In case you are wondering how to save your LinkedIn account as a PDF document, then this article is for you.

 - Included in the post is a video that gives you a step-by-step process of saving a LinkedIn Profile into PDF; Also included are step-by-step directions.